Aashna707/ai-seo-content-production-research/research/linkedin-posts/rand-fishkin-posts.md

 **Relevance to AI SEO:**
 This is the empirical foundation for why AI SEO exists as a discipline.
-If 27%+ of searches produce no click, and AI summaries reduce CTR further, then content that earns AI citations is more valuable than content that ranks but gets passed over.
+If 27%+ of searches produce no click, and AI summaries reduce CTR further than content that earns AI citations It is more valuable than content that ranks but gets passed over.

-Research Score: 5/5.
+**Research Score:*** 5/5.

 ---